In today’s post, I’m going to share with you everything that I would recommend to the first time visitor looking for a great two day London itinerary.

 - Point A Hotel – This hotel is within the well-priced Point A hotel range.
 It’s a 17 minute walk to Parliament Square and Westminster Abbey.
 We’ve stayed here; the rooms are tiny but clean and it’s a great budget option.

-- The Nadler Victoria Hotel – a well reviewed and centrally located hotel offering excellent value for money.
+- The Resident Victoria Hotel – a well reviewed and centrally located hotel offering excellent value for money.
 The room we stayed in was quite compact, but it had everything we needed including a small kitchenette.
 Larger rooms are of course available, depending on budget.

 - The Savoy – true luxury as close to the city centre as you can get!